 - Inference pricing pressure: 450,000+ GB200 GPUs dedicated to OpenAI inference means significant capacity expansion.
 More capacity typically compresses pricing.
 Enterprises locked into current API pricing contracts should assess re-negotiation windows.

-- Custom silicon timelines: OpenAI’s Titan chip targeting H2 2026 production on TSMC 3nm will inform competitive dynamics for model inference costs, following the Google/Amazon/Microsoft pattern.
+- Custom silicon timelines: OpenAI’s Jalapeño inference chip, unveiled with Broadcom in June 2026 on TSMC 3nm and slated for initial deployment by year-end, will inform competitive dynamics for model inference costs, following the Google/Amazon/Microsoft pattern.

 - Grid as constraint: Power availability, not capital, is the near-term bottleneck.
 Data center construction pipelines are longer than capital timelines.
 The 10 GW target faces real physical limits that money alone cannot accelerate.